fullsalvo/wzb-utils/README.md

 A script to reload program/wm configurations in place.
 Currently only used via calls in the other two scripts.

+## WZGrab

+A python script that parses Xresources text input from file or stdin and outputs a zenbu/whizkers-style color template.

+Usage:

+	usage: wzgrab [-h] [-o OUTFILE] [-i INFILE] [-c CONFIG] [-s SETS]

+	Parses .Xresources-formatted text and creates a whizkers/zenbu yaml-formatted template for colors.
+Can read from file or from stdin.

+	optional arguments:
+	  -h, --help  show this help message and exit
+	  -o OUTFILE  output file name specification
+	  -i INFILE   input file name specification
+	  -c CONFIG   zenbu config folder specification, if not using the default.
+				  (Default: /home/fullsalvo/.config/zenbu)
+	  -s SETS     variable set directory, if not using the default.
+(Default: variable_sets/)

 ## TODO

 * Autowzb